aws-samples/technical-notes-for-microsoft-workloads-on-aws/docusaurus/docs/Desktop Engineering/Guides/Install_Q_CLI_for_Windows/index.md

 Get-HotFix | Sort-Object InstalledOn -Descending | Select-Object -First 10
 ```

 **Notice Kiro reports it's runing on Linux.
-In this case, simply tell Kiro CLI that it's running on Windows.**
+When this happens, simply tell Kiro CLI that it's running on Windows.**.

-From WSL, any command that ends in .exe, executes in Windows, so Kiro can run PowerShell commands from bash using the syntax `powershell.exe "Get-HotFix" `
+From WSL, any command that ends in `.exe`, executes in Windows, so Kiro can run PowerShell commands from the linux bash prompt using the syntax `powershell.exe "Get-HotFix" `

 ```
 User> Kiro is running on WSL.
 You can access Windows by running powershell.exe and any .exe command.